Cahuilla

 - Future Challenges

-- Challenges include preserving cultural identity in the face of globalization, economic development, and environmental changes.
+- Challenges include cultural preservation, economic opportunities, and environmental sustainability.

 - Youth Employment Trends